platformio/platformio-core/docs/librarymanager/config.rst

 **Required** | Type: ``String`` | Max.
 Length: 50

-The name of the library.
+A name of the library.

 * Must be unique.
 * Should be slug style for simplicity, consistency and compatibility.
-  Example: Arduino-SPI
+  Example: *Arduino-SPI*
-* Title Case, Aa-z, can contain digits, can contain dash (but not start/end with them).
+* Title Case, Aa-z, can contain digits and dashes (but not start/end with them).
 * Consecutive dashes are not allowed.